AbderrahimZil/Experimental-Design/Starbucks Coffee Bag/README.md

-The goal of this experiment is to fit Response Surface Models to the two conflicting responses, Tear and Leakage, as a function of three controllable factors of the sealing process of the Starbucks coffee bag.
-These factors are Pressure (clamping pressure in psi) and the Plate gap (the space between the sealing jaws in mm) and finally Viscosity of the plastic in cP.
+The goal of this experiment is to fine tune the sealing process of the Starbucks coffee bag.
+After conducting a screening design vital factors (Pressure|Plate gape|Viscosity) were investigated factors to study two conflicting outcomes, Tear and Leakage.

+To find the process settings minimizing both the outcomes, Response Surface Models were fit to model each response and Desirability Function was used to find a compromise solution.

+Bellow is displayed the consensus region where the specification limits are met for both outcomes.

 ![](./assets/images/TearVs.Leak.jpeg)